jknehr/recruiting/elevator/README.md

   - How long you spent on the project
   - Any assumptions, simplifications, or trade-offs you made
   - What you'd improve with more time
-- A function in your code named `explain_design_decisions()` that returns a short string summarizing your architecture, scheduling strategy, and key assumptions

 ---